mishkin101/599project/Readme.md

 5. Divide the current constraints (b col) by the pivot colum -> choose smallest indictor (the upperbound constraint for this variable) (r)
 6. Divie correspondiong row of the indictor by the Pivot A(r,c)
 7. Gaussian eliminaiton
-8. stopping condition: No negative varibale in last row
+8. stopping condition: No negative variable in last row

-** The inidicator value (constraint for a given variable) is the smallest a value can be given the others stay 0. meaning, we are checking the maximum "stretch" along an eigenvector? e.i eigenvalue for this basis**
+The inidicator value (constraint for a given variable) is the smallest a value can be given the others stay 0. meaning, we are checking the maximum "stretch" along an eigenvector? e.i eigenvalue for this basis**

 Once we pick x(largest gain we can make from optimizaiton), pick max that x can be withough making corresponding slack var negative